-1. Seeing the Invisible God – Most assumed contradictions in the Bible are due to the failure of a critic to follow the normal rules for interpreting literature.
-This study closely examines three basic principles overlooked or misstated by those who presume there must be a problem before they have found one.
+If God is invisible, why does the Bible say such things as “I have seen God face to face” (Genesis 32:30)?
+Most assumed contradictions in the Bible are due to the failure of a critic to follow the normal rules for interpreting literature.
+This study closely examines and applies three basic principles overlooked by those who presume to see an error here.